Mark F. Pomerantz: Trump investigation

 Pomerantz wrote a book about his involvement in the investigation of Trump, titled People vs. Donald Trump, which was released on February 7, 2023.
 In a pre-publication letter to the publisher, Bragg cautioned that the book might contain secret grand jury information related to the investigation, which he feared could be a setback to the inquiry.
-The DA's office asked for a 60-day publication delay so the office could review the material, as "Pomerantz has neither sought nor received approval to make disclosures relating to ongoing matters at the DA’s office."
+The DA's office asked for a 60-day publication delay so the office could review the material, as "Pomerantz has neither sought nor received approval to make disclosures relating to ongoing matters at the DA's office."
 However, publisher Simon & Schuster declined the request for a delay.
 Trump lawyer Joe Tacopina has threatened to sue Pomerantz for defamation because the book likened Trump to John Gotti.
 J. Anthony Jordan, the president of the District Attorneys Association of the State of New York, said Pomerantz violated professional standards "by writing and releasing a book in the midst of an ongoing case."

+On March 20, 2025, the White House stated that the chairman of Paul, Weiss, Mr. Brad Karp, had acknowledged in a meeting that Pomerantz had committed wrongdoing.
+Pomerantz then released a statement saying that he had done nothing wrong in his role as a prosecutor.